-Local Planning Agency: t\(\frac{1}{2}\) he agency designated to prepare a comprehensive plan or plan amendment pursuant to the Community Planning Act.
+Local Planning Agency: t\(\frac{1}{2}\) he agency designated to prepare a comprehensive plan or City of Alachua Comprehensive Plan plan amendment pursuant to the Community Planning Act.

 Local street: means a street whose primary function is to provide the initial access to the collector and arterial streets.
 These facilities are characterized by short trips, low speeds and small traffic volumes.